Y1fanHE/y1fanhe.github.io/tutorials/gcp/README.md

 ---

 ## Creating 3-GCP Benchmark with Randomly Generated Graphs

+>If you are not interested in how to create 3-GCP but just want to use it, please skip this section and go to [the next part](#genetic-algorithm).

 To create a benchmark of 3-GCP, we usually need a way to generate many different graphs, however, with two specifications.